exo-explore/exo/README.md

 exo: Run your own AI cluster at home with everyday devices.
 Maintained by [exo labs](https://x.com/exolabs_).

-Turns all your devices into a powerful GPU: iPhone, iPad, Android, Mac, Linux, pretty much any device!
+Forget NVIDIA, unify your existing devices into one powerful GPU: iPhone, iPad, Android, Mac, Linux, pretty much any device!

 <h3>